Course Search

 RLG430H5 • Advanced Topics in Judaism

 A critical exploration of selected topics in the history of Judaism.
+Visit the Departmental web site at History of Religions for further information.

-Prerequisites: (RLG202H5 or RLG330H5) and 1.5 RLG credits.
+Prerequisites: (RLG202H5 or RLG330H5) and 1.5 RLG credits

 Distribution Requirement: Humanities